SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Dataset statistics

 \subsection{Student state and performance}

-We ran a linear mixed-effects model using the student-state data to predict mean lap time per session using the lmerTest package in R \cite{kuznetsova2017lmertest}, p-values are calculated using Satterthwaite's method.
+We ran a linear mixed-effects model using the student-state data from the NASA TLX and PANAS to characterize mean lap time per session with fixed effects of session, condition, how much fun participants were having, positive \& negative affect, perceived effort, perceived physical demand, feeling of success, and perception of pacing, with a random intercept for participant.
+This was done using the lmerTest package in R \cite{kuznetsova2017lmertest}, p-values are calculated using Satterthwaite's method.
 There was a significant effect of session number ($b = -2.60, SE = 0.53, t(94.44) = -4.92, p < .001$), and how much fun participants were having ($b = -2.27, SE = 0.94, t(100.2) = -2.41, p = .018$).
-There was a marginal effect of the self-practice group being faster ($b = -6.66, SE = 3.87, t(29.05) = -1.72, p = .096$).
-More details on this can be found in Appendix~\ref{appendix:student-state-stats}.
+There was a marginal effect of the self-practice group being faster ($b = -6.66, SE = 3.87, t(29.05) = -1.72, p = .096$), which can be interpreted as mentioned in Subsection~\ref{subsec:coached_self_practice}.

+Table~\ref{tab:lmm-student-state-lap-time} shows more details about the linear mixed-effects model run to explore the relationship between lap time and student state.
+Notably, session number and how much fun a student is having are significant predictors.

-Wilcoxon signed-sum tests revealed that participants in the coached group had significantly higher ratings on the fun metric ($W = 2671, p < .001$) and higher ratings on the PANAS positive emotions score ($W = 2674.5, p< .001$) than the group in the self-practice condition.
+Wilcoxon signed-sum tests revealed that participants in the coached group had significantly higher ratings on both the fun metric ($W = 2671, p < .001$) and the PANAS positive emotions score ($W = 2674.5, p< .001$) than participants in the self-practice condition.
 No significant differences appear on the PANAS negative emotions score or any of the NASA TLX cognitive load metrics.
-This suggests that coaching may have an influence on student state in a positive way.
-Further exploration of this both within the dataset and through future studies is warranted.
+This suggests that coaching may positively influence student state.
+Further exploration of this, both within the dataset and through future studies, is warranted.